intel/dffml/docs/arch/alice/discussion/0037/reply_0015.md

 Manufacturing material scince what attributes.
 Wear rates.
 Etc.

-can use web3 as cve bin tool mirrors / cia torrent / webtorrent
+can use web3 as cve bin tool mirrors / cia torrent / webtorrent / ipfs

 tbdex currency as DID.
 DID method are like CLI command config are like operation inputs.
 Can make currency therefore sets of values.
 I will trade you things matching these strategic principles for execution of this off chain contract.